Norbert0924/Data_engineering_project/README.md

 ## ETL PROCEDURE:

 The analytical layer are built using the three tables in order to have one denormalized table.
-This denormalized table is used for further analysis.
+We can use the denormalized table easily to get futher information.
 ```sql
 DROP PROCEDURE IF EXISTS getOrdersByCountryWithAllData;